bdombro/svelte-spa-2022/README.md

-# Svelte + TS + Vite + Router
+# Svelte-SPA-2022 Template

-This template should help get you started developing with Svelte and TypeScript in Vite.
+This template should help get you started developing a SPA application with Svelte

 **Features**

+- Produces a pure SPA app - no SSR or server required
+- Tiny: fully featured bundles start at ~6.4kb

+**Dependencies**

-- urouter: Tiny, more customizable router with codesplitting, lazy loading
+- @usvelte/router: Tiny, more customizable SPA router with codesplitting, cached lazy loading
+- @usvelte/swr: Tiny data-fetching Component hook that loads instantly from cache and refreshes once loaded

 **Why use this over SvelteKit?**